 - Your garden will warm up more during the day if it slopes toward the Sun.
 Residual heat in plants and soil may determine whether your garden sustains frost damage during the night.
-Cool air, which is dense and heavy, will flow away from plants growing on a slope—what the experts call drainage.
+Cold air, which is dense and heavy, will flow away from plants growing on a slope—what the experts call “drainage.”

 - Trees surrounding your garden act like a blanket and reduce the amount of heat radiating from the soil, perhaps keeping the temperature high enough to protect your plants from early fall frosts.

-- Moisture is also a player in determining whether frost will nip your tomatoes.
+- Moisture also determines whether frost will nip your tomatoes.
+Condensation warms and evaporation cools.
 When moisture in the air condenses on plants and soil, heat is produced, sometimes raising the temperature enough to save the plants.
 On the other hand, if the air is dry, moisture in the soil will evaporate, removing some heat.

 - Plants themselves can modify cooling.
 Dark ones with a maroon or bronze cast may absorb more heat during the day.
-And those that have been planted close together create a canopy that entraps heat from the soil.
-More important, a plant’s coldhardiness determines its ability to withstand colder temperatures.
+Those that have been planted close together create a canopy that entraps heat from the soil (though the tops can still suffer frost damage).
+More important, a plant’s cold hardiness determines its ability to withstand colder temperatures.

 Design your garden with the Almanac Garden Planner which uses averaged frost data from nearly 5,000 weather stations across the U.S. and Canada.
 To benefit from this, consider a free 7-day trial to our Almanac Garden Planner!

 When the sky seems very full of stars, expect frost. –Weather Lore